 Some insurance companies will argue that your injury wasn’t caused by the accident if it wasn’t mentioned on the police report.
 If you have any pain or are concerned about function at all, it’s better to err on the side of telling the officer you may have an injury and that you may need to get treatment.

 The various injury codes use in crash reports were all modified in 2018 so that they have slightly different definitions from January 1, 2018, forward.
 These include:

 - 0 – No Apparent Injury (O).
 This category will only be used if there are no injuries and no one complains of an injury.
 Even if an officer doesn’t see an injury, they should still note complaints if they occur.

 - 1 – Fatal Injury (K).
 A fatal injury includes any physical damage that results in death within 30 days of the crash.
-That means that the death doesn’t have to occur at the scene—it can happen at the hospital or at home much later.
+That means the death doesn’t have to occur at the scene—it can happen at the hospital or at home much later.
 The injury classification should be changed if the fatality happened after the report was initially completed.
 Note: if your loved one lost their life in a car accident, you need to speak to a wrongful death attorney as soon as possible.

 - 2 – Suspected Serious Injury (A).
 A serious injury includes things like severe cuts that expose bones, organs, or muscle and/or result in a significant loss of blood.
 These are not fatal generally, but you should get medical attention right away.